Prado Regional Park Campground

 Prado Regional Park: (909) 597-4260

-Prado Regional Park Campground Reservations
+Reservations: Prado Regional Park Campground reservations are available year-round.

 Maximum Length of Stay: 14 days within any 30-day period, excluding holidays and special events